Generic name: gemtuzumab ozogamicin [ jem-TOOZ-ue-mab-OH-zoe-ga-MYE-sin ]

 Gemtuzumab ozogamicin may cause serious or life-threatening liver problems, including veno-occlusive disease (blocked blood vessels in the liver that can lead to liver damage).

-You will need frequent medical tests to be sure this medicine is not causing harmful effects.
-Your cancer treatments may be delayed based on the results of these tests.
+You will need frequent medical tests.
+Your cancer treatments may be delayed based on the results.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss an appointment for your gemtuzumab ozogamicin injection.